 - It is advised to use Aperture Priority Mode.
 Not only is it the most widespread portraiture mode but the easiest as well.
 It enables the shooter to choose the f-number value, while automatically selecting shutter speed so that you can regulate the depth of field to complement background blur and fully emphasize the subject.

-- If you want to fully experiment, you can choose manual camera settings, which give you full control over shutter speed and aperture.
-But this alternative is risky
+- If you want to experiment fully, you can choose manual camera settings, which give you full control over shutter speed and aperture.
+But this alternative is risky.

 - Prefer Single one (AF-S) t focus adjustments, to Continuous Shot (Servo or AF-C) focus adjustments,